pagkly/Zed/Investopedia4/Shareholder Activist.md

 Some of the issues addressed by shareholder activists are for social change, requiring [[divestment]](https://www.investopedia.com/terms/d/divestment.asp) from politically sensitive parts of the world, for example, greater support of workers' rights (sweatshops) and/or more accountability for environmental degradation.

 But the term can also refer to investors who believe that a company's management is doing a poor job.
-This class of activist investors often attempts to gain control of the company and replace management or force a major corporate change.
+This class of activist investors often attempts to [[Gain|gain]] control of the company and replace management or force a major corporate change.

 ## Use of Shareholder Activism